UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

                         When will regos close?
                     </summary>
                         <p>
-                        Registrations close when we reach capacity, or at latest by Friday 27th September
+                        Registrations close when we reach capacity, or at latest by Friday 17th September.
                         </p>
                     </details>
                     <details>